Azure/AppService/CONTRIBUTING.md

 ## Authoring new posts

+1. Create a new branch for your article(s).
+    1. If you are not comfortable on the command line, check out [GitHub Desktop](https://desktop.github.com/)!
 1. All posts go under the `_posts` directory with the following file name format: `YYYY-MM-DD-Your Article Title.md`
     - All new posts should be in Markdown format.
 (Only  migrated posts are in html.